finn-no/tech.finn.no/_posts/2015-06-09-removing-long-travels-in-the-flight-search.md

 Upper fence = Q1 + 1.5 * IQR
 ```

 Where IQR is the Interquartile Range; Q3 - Q1.
 We are using [Solr](http://lucene.apache.org/solr/) at FINN, but the stats query in Solr does not give us the quartiles out of the box, so we would need to do a separate query to calculate the quartiles.
 Should be easy enough.

 ## What is too long?
 So what is a **too long** flight?
 That's not an easy question to answer.
 Racking our brains (and doing some guesswork), we came up with the following suggestions.
-The times are per leg:
+The durations are per leg:

 OSL - LON 300 mins = 5 hrs.
 Given the minimum flight time OSL - LON = 115.
 OSL - BKK (Bangkok) 1000 mins = 17 hrs.
 Minimum = 674
 OSL - KOA (Kona, Hawaii) 2000 mins = 33 hrs.
 Minimum = 1335

-So, we are interested in the minimum flight time.
+The minimum flight duration is clearly of interest to us.
 We store that away in Solr, and using the [stats query from Solr](http://wiki.apache.org/solr/StatsComponent) on that field, we get the following data on a flight OSL-LON:

 ```
 "stats_fields": {